Skip to content

 HOW A SELF BUILD MORTGAGE WORKS

-Unlike buying a home, a Self-build project requires a series of payments in accordance with the different build stages.
+Unlike buying a home, a self-build project requires a series of payments in accordance with the different build stages.
 Typically 75% - 95% of your plot and build costs can be borrowed with a stage payment mortgage, but this is dependent on your financial circumstances.

-When planning your Self-build project, it is important to work closely with your architect and contractors to sort out the stages which suit your build method and timescales best.
+When planning your self-build project, it is important to work closely with your architect and contractors to sort out the stages which suit your build method and timescales best.

 One of the key problems faced by self-builders is cash flow.
 Working closely with contractors to create a full house-costing and project timeline can identify any areas where cash flow might be tight – for example, ordering parts of the build with larger one-off costs, such as the main kit or windows.